-The weather is getting colder and you will soon be using the heating and make adjustments to your home in order to keep the heat in, but your utility bills down.
-In preparation for the big chill, we thought we would share some of the BuySpares team’s top tips for ensuring your not being wasteful with your energy or money.
+The weather is getting colder and you will soon be using the heating and making adjustments to your home in order to keep the heat in… but also hopefully keep your utility bills down!
+In preparation for the big chill, we thought we would share some of the BuySpares team’s top tips for ensuring you’re not being wasteful with your energy or money.

 1. Find and Fix Any Draughts

 The last thing you want when you are trying to heat your home is a draught.
 This is counter productive and you are effectively just throwing money away!
 In preparation you should locate any areas of the home where draughts might occur and take steps to minimise the impact.
 This will typically include gaps underneath doors and weak points in the sealing around window frames.

 Draught proofing is usually a very simple do-it-yourself task.
 You can buy draught-proofing strips to stick around window frames from most DIY stores and to there are a number of stylish draught excluders for doorways, so you will be able to find one that matches your interior design scheme.

 2. Don’t Heat an Empty House